Aqueum/readable/README.md

 1. Make the app ~~at least half way~~ pretty
 2.  ~~Use react-router to set default category for a post to be the category the new post was called from, or [something..?] if called from root~~
+3. Utilise same 404 with detail props from all missing items
-3. Have deletions from detail pages redirect to the list rather than giving a 404
+4. Have deletions from detail pages redirect to the list rather than giving a 404
-4. Segregate component-containers more strictly into presentational components and containers
-5. Check 404's cover all instances (currently seeing /randomword as a call for all posts of category randomword) and utilise same 404 with detail props
+5. Check 404's cover all instances (currently seeing /randomword as a call for all posts of category randomword)
+6. Segregate component-containers more strictly into presentational components and containers
-6. Move header to App.js so it is only called once..?
+7.  ~~Move header to App.js so it is only called once~~
+8. Use Redirect declaritive navigation rather than history push

 ## I'm not happy with